cappig/MC-server-status-bot/README.md

 # MC server status bot

+A BETTER VERSION OF THIS BOT IS COMING SOON!
+I AM NO LONGER WORKING ON THIS REPO!

 Let everyone in your Discord server quickly see the status of a mc server:

 ![img1](https://i.ibb.co/kQ05Pjx/example1.png)